COVID-19 Information & Updates

 Prince George’s County, MD: Full Phase Two Reopening

-Monday, June 29, 2020, at 5:00 PM, Prince George’s County will enter a full phase two reopening.
+Monday, June 29, 2020, at 5:00 PM, Prince George’s County entered into a full phase two reopening.
 This decision was made under the advice of public health officials and the data that the County has been monitoring, including continued downward trends in the number of new COVID-19 cases, deaths, and hospitalizations.

 As a part of the full phase two reopening, residents are still encouraged to exercise caution and stay home as much as possible to help prevent the spread of COVID-19.
 It is important to continue to wash your hands frequently, practice physical distancing, and wear a face-covering in all stores and on public transportation.
 To learn more information about the modified phase one reopening, read the County Executive’s Executive Order.